Animal welfare and rights in China: Animal testing

 China has also felt domestic pressures to give laboratory animals more protection.
 In 2007, a photo taken by Li Feng depicting captive primates in cages waiting to be tested on won prizes in the economy and science categories in the China International Press Photo Contest.
 Such glimpses into the conditions that laboratory animals in China are subject to have sparked outrage amongst the Chinese population and cries for further reform.

 Despite foreign and domestic pressures, the country still uses, on average, about 12 to 13 million laboratory animals every year, with many being used towards making advances in drug and medical discovery.
 Because international research institutions and companies face strict laws regarding ensuring the welfare of laboratory animals, many of these institutions and companies look towards China as the place to outsource animal testing and as a market for buying research animals.
 However, some animals are also being tested for cosmetic purposes as well.
 China has a $32 billion beauty market, and over 300,000 animals are thought to be used each year for required product tests.
-China is the only major buyer where mascaras and lotions need to be tested on animals.
+According to Bloomberg Businessweek in 2013, China was the only major buyer where mascaras and lotions need to be tested on animals.

 In 2013, the China Food and Drug Administration (CFDA) relaxed its testing requirements by allowing Chinese companies to verify safety using data from overseas tests, including non-animal tests.
 Foreign companies are still required to perform animal testing, but Humane Society International was hopeful about further humane reforms to come.

 On 30 June 2014, CFDA eliminated its requirement for animal testing of "ordinary cosmetics" like shampoos and some skin-care items as long as companies provided alternative data showing safety.
 This change does not extend to imported cosmetics or to "any special-use products, including hair dyes and sunblocks".
 Some animal tests are likely to continue for now even on exempt products because some testers do not have the technology for alternative in vitro methods.
 Animal activists were excited by the announcement, and over 50 of them took to the streets of Dalian in northeastern China to celebrate, wearing bunny ears.

-Current regulations already required groups conducting research on live animals to procure a permit from the authorities, however so far few if any facilities have been punished for animal welfare and ethics violations.
-A rising number of multinational pharmaceutical companies are outsourcing their animal testing to China, in part due to pressure from animal rights groups in their home countries.

-After it has removed its requirement for animal-testing for many products manufactured there, China seems to be taking an additional step towards a cruelty-free industry as it might not require animal testing for imported non-special use cosmetics anymore.
+China implemented laws in 2021 making animal testing no longer required for imports of "regular cosmetics", which included general skincare and haircare.
+"Special cosmetics" such as sunscreen, hair dye and skin-whitening products were not included in the laws and still required testing.
+Harvard International Review noted how the U.S. and China both had a fairly limited legal framework on animal testing, opining that "a higher level of democracy does not necessarily correspond to progressiveness in animal welfare laws."
+According to TRT World in 2026, animal testing remains not banned in countries like China and Japan, where "some [cosmetic] products still face certain specific animal testing regulations".